vidsinghal/Cornucopia/README.md

 This is a docker image that will build Cornucopia with all the correct dependencies installed.

-To build the image execute the following command in the main directory ("docker")
+To build the image execute the following command in the main directory

     docker image build -t cornucopia .